 A: We surveyed education programs across the nation to determine what constituted a modern, higher level of knowledge, skills and abilities.
 All aspects of the profession of massage therapy have developed and increased over time, with the exception of the average number of required hours of education.
 750 hours represents a fair compromise between state requirements and the highest level of education currently found in the massage educational environment in the United States.
 As standards increase over time, we will revisit the level of competency required for Board Certification.

 A: Documented, professional work experience in the field of massage therapy.
 25 hours of community service may be credited toward this requirement.
+Work experience may be submitted in the form of a letter from an employer, date books or a letter describing past work experience.

 A: Most therapists develop their own technique and it is difficult to fairly evaluate techniques.
 Requiring 250 hours of work experience, in addition to the 750 hours of education, enables therapists to become comfortable giving massages and developing their own technique.